tin6150/psg/README2.rst

 - `backquote`
 - `backquote`       # don't seems to be rendered any differently, even though vim did highlight it
+- doc says single backquote would actually be executed, but not the case in github parser? but that's prob why vim highlight single backquotes especially.
 - 'single quote'
 - 'single quote'	# again, everything is verbatim here
 - "double quote"